False or Bogus Check Laws Include Insufficient Funds

 So what happens if we just assume there is enough money in the account to cover the check, but in fact there isn’t.
 We may not have actually intended to write a bad check at all.
 In essence, the law presumes that if the check is dishonored, that you had the intent, whether to actually did not.

 The law states that the making of a check which is dishonored is prima facie evidence of the intent to defraud and of the knowledge that there were insufficient funds.
-Whether forgot you wrote a check, an automated payment agreement unexpectedly reduced your balance sooner than expected, someone cashed a check sooner than expected or bank fees unexpectedly reduced your account, when a check bounces, the law presumes you knew you did not have enough money in the account.
+Whether you forgot you wrote a check, an automated payment agreement unexpectedly reduced your balance sooner than expected, someone cashed a check sooner than expected, or bank fees unexpectedly reduced your account, when a check bounces, the law presumes you knew you did not have enough money in the account.
 Okla.
-Stat.
-21 § 1541.4.
+Stat. tit.
+21 § 1541.4

 In reality, usually what happens is that we realize that we have had a check returned, we pay the person we owe not only the original amount owed but also a returned check fee.
-But if this happens to you, make sure to make reparations quickly.
-If you do not do so within 5 days or if there is other evidence of fraud, the matter can be turned over to the district attorney.
-Okla.
-Stat.
-21 § 1541.4.
+But if this happens to you, make reparations quickly.
+If you do not do so within five days or if there is other evidence of fraud, the matter can be turned over to the district attorney.

 Avoid Stiff Penalties: Keep Track of Your Accounts

 The law presumes that we keep track of our money.
-If we fail to do so and write two or more bad checks, the total of which is $1000 or more, the penalties are harsh.
-The crime is deemed a felony and you can serve up to 10 years in jail and/or be fined as much as to $5000.
+If we fail to do so and write two or more bad checks, the total of which is $1,000 or more, the penalties are harsh.
+The crime is deemed a felony.
+If convicted, you can serve up to 10 years in prison, be fined as much as $5,000, or both.
 Okla.
-Stat.
-21 § 1541.3.
+Stat. tit.
+21 § 1541.3

 Ten years is a long time and a harsh punishment for making poor financial choices.
 If you have had to make this choice, make a wise choice now and hire an experienced criminal defense attorney to help protect your freedom.

 Free Consultation with a Tulsa Criminal Defense Attorney